mfinnessey/morse/README.md

 An interactive, customizable Morse code translator designed to facilitate learning Morse code.

 # Usage
 Clone the repository using `git clone https://github.com/mfinnessey/morse`.

 Then host the website on an http server of your choice (I use Python's `http.server`) and navigate to it with a browser supporting reasonably modern JavaScript.

+Alternatively, a demo can be accessed at [https://mfinnessey.github.io/morse](https://mfinnessey.github.io/morse).

 # Features
 ## Interactive Translation